Jason and the Astronauts

 Jason X is a real contender for the “least good” entry in the series (I don’t say worst as I like all 12 films).
 It’s a step too far down Cheesy Street; Freddy vs. Jason may have been equally as daft but made up for it with some nostalgic setpieces and a respect for the roots of the series that are (the a fore mentioned scene aside) all but absent here.
 This opinion was accentuated by virtue of the fact that it’s also the poorest performing Friday film so far, barely breaking even; the producers later admitted that they chose the wrong script.
 In this sense, the 2009 ‘reboot‘ is helpful, the origins having been re-set, rumours of that sought-after Crystal Lake in the snow scenario becoming a reality and back-to-basics stalking and slashing instead of gimmicks and in-jokes.

 Blurbs-of-interest: Sean S. Cunningham produced; his son, Noel, co-produced and was one of the campfire kids in the original 1980 film.
 James Isaac also directed The Horror Show (a.k.a.
-House III); Todd Farmer later wrote My Bloody Valentine 3D and the 2012 Halloween III.
+House III); Todd Farmer later wrote My Bloody Valentine 3D and Trick.
 Harry Manfredini once again contributed the score.
 This was Kane Hodder’s fourth and final turn as Jason.